uetchy/gst/readme.md

 /Users/uetchy/repos/src/github.com/uetchy/gst
 ```

-You can use `peco` for pipeline processing as:
+You can also use `peco` for pipeline processing as:

 ```
 ❯ cd $(gst --short | peco)